 Out of so many documents, it is important to gain a quick overview to understand which of the texts require your immediate attention.
-Instead of translating all texts (an expensive and time-consuming option) it is most effective to contract the services of a professional project manager who will handle your translation project with care and review the set of documents involved.
-Your assigned project manager can machine translate the entire content of the VDR including file names, producing a medium quality automated translation allowing you to identify which documents for which you will require accurate, human translations.
+Instead of translating all texts (an expensive and time-consuming option), it is most effective to contract the services of a professional project manager who will handle your translation project with care and review the set of documents involved.
+Your assigned project manager can machine translate the entire content of the VDR including filenames, producing a medium-quality automated translation allowing you to identify those documents where you will require accurate, human translations.

 A certified translation team will be able to scan and machine translate your documents much more efficiently and at a minimal cost.
-They also dispose of the tools and translation memories to guarantee a level of comprehension far beyond your usual Google Translate copy paste.
+They also have the tools and translation memories to guarantee a level of comprehension far beyond your usual Google Translate copy-and-paste.

 Is machine translation the best choice for your scanned documents?

-If you are working with PDF, this may present issues for machine translation.
-These PDFs can be divided into photographic scans, on which machine translation will not work, and machine editable documents.
+If you are working with a PDF, this may present issues for machine translation.
+PDFs can be divided into photographic scans – on which machine translation will not work – and machine-editable documents.
 If you select text from a PDF and copy it into a word processor, then it can be fed through machine translation.
 If not, however, you may be facing extra costs to convert these files into a format suitable for automatic translation.
-To avoid these costs, you can machine translate them as-is but there will inevitably be a decrease in quality.
+To avoid these costs, you can machine translate them as is but there will inevitably be a decrease in quality.
 To optimize the OCR process you may require someone to fix the errors at a cost per page.
 These matters can be discussed with your assigned project manager to decide what options are best for you.